mstniy/computed.dart/packages/computed_collections/README.md

 ### <a name='stateful-change-streams'></a>Stateful change streams

-You might need the conversion from the external change stream to the internal one to be stateful.
+You might need the conversion from the external change stream format to be stateful.
 You can do this using internal sub-computations captured in the change stream computation's closure.
 But what if the state you need is the snapshot of the collection you are building?
-A simple use case would be to listen on a stream and incrementing the value of each published key by one.
+A simple use case would be to listen on a stream and increment the value of each published key by one.
 You can do this using `ComputedMap.fromChangeStreamWithPrev`.
 Analogous to the `computed`'s [`Computed.withPrev`](https://pub.dev/documentation/computed/latest/computed/Computed/Computed.withPrev.html), it passes the collection's previous snapshot to the change stream computation:

 ```dart
 final s = StreamController<int>(sync: true);